- Indexed In: PubMed, Google Scholar, HINARI, and DOAJ

 Brief reports are a format for pilot studies, small-scale studies, and reports on research that

 extend beyond previously reported results.
-Maximum length: 150-word structured abstract, 1200 words (not including abstract, tables, figures, and references), one table or figure, and up to 10 references.
+Maximum length: 150-word structured abstract, 2000 words (not including abstract, tables, figures, and references), two tables or figures, and up to 15 references.

 Systematic Reviews and Meta-analyses

 Systematic reviews address a specific question or issue and provide an evidence-based, balanced, and comprehensive review of the literature on a focused topic.
 Meta-analyses are systematic, critical, quantitative summaries of literature and data sources on a focused topic.
 Reviews should include the clinical question, its relevance, the search strategy used, a description of databases, inclusion and exclusion criteria, a synthesis of the evidence, and discussion of controversial or unresolved issues.
 Systematic reviews and meta-analyses of randomized controlled trials should follow the PRISMA reporting guidelines and checklist.
 Meta-analyses of observational studies should follow the MOOSE reporting guidelines and checklist.
 Maximum length: 3500 words (not including abstract, tables, figures, and references), no more than 5 tables or figures, and up to 75 references.
 A structured 300-word (maximum) abstract is required.